About choosing a restaurant in Verbier

 Spanish & Mexican Restaurants

-For Mexican food everyone heads to Offshore Cafe which is perfectly situated beside Medran.
+For Mexican food everyone heads to Offshore Cafe which is perfectly situated beside the Medran lift.
 The food is delicious and the atmosphere is cool and easy.
 This place is a dream for the adventurous types as the walls and ceiling are covered in surfboards, skis, posters and there is always great action TV playing in the background.

-For Spanish food the very well received W Hotel is a good choice.The Chef Sergi Arola mixes Spanish and Swiss cuisine creating enticing Tapas alongside this there is excellent service and an atmosphere you could spend hours within.
-Another place to sit and enjoy the Spanish way of eating is Bottle Brothers.
-Here you can order Tapas all night long accompanied with fine cocktails and great music.
+For Spanish food the very well received Eat Hola Tapas Bar in the W Hotel is a good choice.The Chef Sergi Arola mixes Spanish and Swiss cuisine creating modern and innovative tapas.
+With excellent service and a cool atmosphere we could happily spend hours here.

-Aiseki is positioned in the centre of Verbier Village and it has delicious sushi that leaves you wanting more.
-The Noodles are highly recommended and the platters are stunning.
+Aiseki is positioned in the centre of Verbier and it has delicious sushi that receives consistently good reviews.
+The noodles are also highly recommended and the platters are stunning.
 This is a lively place to get your sushi fix up in the mountains.

 Hauts Sandwichs is centrally set up on Rue de la Poste and this snack spot is hugely popular all day long.
 Expect to queue at lunchtime for hot and cold sandwiches and paninis.
 Half a freshly baked baguette full of flavourful combinations of ingredients will definitely fill you up!